Weathering, Mass Movement, Erosion

 A list of major landslies is here: List of landslides

 On steep rock cliffs created by faulting or erosion, pieces of rock may simply fall and accumulate at the foot of the slope as talus or scree slopes.
 Freeze-thaw weathering processes, in particular, are responsible for freeing fragments or large blocks which fall as rockfalls.
 Rockfalls are dry – just rock.

-Talus slopes tend to be “sorted” with larger blocks at the bottom and smaller fragments at the top.
+Talus slopes, cause by rock falls, tend to be “sorted” with larger blocks at the top and smaller fragments at the bottom.